 3 cloves garlic, peeled and thinnly sliced

-4 cups shiitake mushrooms, thinnly sliced
+4 shiitake mushrooms, thinnly sliced

 1 tbsp ghee, for cooking the mushrooms

-2 cups raw spinach, torn with your hands
+2 raw spinach, torn with your hands